 The Compensation Committee reviews and approves the salaries and incentive compensation of the Company's executive officers, directors and the remainder of the Company's personnel, including all new hire grants to employees.
 In addition, the Compensation Committee approves stock option grants for all employees as part of the Company's annual performance review process.
 The agenda for meetings of the Compensation Committee are prepared by the Chief Executive Officer and/or Chief Financial Officer, with final approval by the Compensation Committee Chairman.
 The Company's Chief Executive Officer and Chief Financial Officer attend the meetings of the Compensation Committee, but neither the Chief Executive Officer nor the Chief Financial Officer participates in deliberations relating to his own compensation.
 In rendering its decisions, the Compensation Committee considers the recommendations of the Chief Executive Officer, with input by the Chief Financial Officer, the information regarding comparably sized companies in the biotechnology, medical devices and pharmaceutical industries in the United States and its collective experience with other companies.
 The Compensation Committee generally reviews the performance and compensation of the Chief Executive Officer and Chief Financial Officer annually.
-In addition, during 2006 the Company engaged the services of Compensia, a third-party professional executive compensation consulting firm, to assist in the review and analysis of the Chief Executive Officer's compensation.
-Our Compensation Committee also works with our Chief Executive Officer and Chief Financial Officer in evaluating the financial, accounting, tax and retention implications of our various compensation programs.
+Our Compensation Committee also works with our Chief Executive Officer in evaluating the financial, accounting, tax and retention implications of our various compensation programs.